kwambiee/First-Portfolio/README.md

-# First Portfolio Website
+# Mobile and desktop responsive web design

 # Built with

-1. HTML
+1. Languages: HTML &CSS
-2. CSS-Flexbox
-3. Gitlab
-4. Github
-5. VsCode editor
+2. Frameworks: Gitlab, Github and VsCode editor

 # Getting started

 To set up the portfolio;

 - Create a new repository and open a new branch.
+- Clone the repository to your local directory.
 - set up linters to the branch to ensure no syntax or styling errors.
-- select a template from figma that you would use to build the portfolio.
-- I used one of the templates from figma
-- Use HTML for markup and CSS for styling.
+- Add markup and use CSS for styling

-I have built two sections

-- Nav
-- Main
+- Use media queries to adjust to a desktop version.

 # Setup and Run tests